Linda McMahon 2010 United States Senate campaign: Political positions

-See McMahon ad hands Simmons a conservative club, UPDATED December 9, 2009 She also accused the Executive Branch of evading the system of checks and balances through the use of "policy czars" and executive orders.

 McMahon attacked the Federal Reserve for "micromanaging" small banks through the stimulus programs and called for an end to bank bailouts.
-McMahon alleged that the U.S. financial crisis could be attributed in part to the repeal of the Glass–Steagall Act in 1999, and advocated that Congress revisit the issue.
+McMahon alleged that the 2008 financial crisis could be attributed in part to the repeal of the Glass–Steagall Act in 1999, and advocated that Congress revisit the issue.
 She stated that small business creates most new jobs, and that government created many obstacles to economic recovery.
 She pushed for greater credit availability to help businesses invest.

 On April 7, 2010, McMahon's campaign unveiled a jobs plan to "put Connecticut back to work."
 The plan was modeled on Reaganomics, crediting Dr. John Rutledge, who wrote many of Reagan's policies in 1980–81, as Chief Economic Adviser to the McMahon campaign.
 Proposals in the plan included: